 Up, Up And Away at Perfect Day at CocoCay

 Board a giant helium balloon to soar up to 450 feet above land and sea with Up, Up and Away, which grants you the highest vantage point in The Bahamas.
-Kids ages three and under can ride for free with an adult admission.
+Kids ages three and under can ride for free with a paying adult.

 TROPICAL BLISS: 8 Best Bahamas All-Inclusive Resorts for Families